Oral Roberts University: Presidential inauguration of William Wilson and recent history

 On January 31, 2013, ORU announced that William "Billy" Wilson, executive director of the International Center for Spiritual Renewal and vice-chair of the ORU board of trustees, had been selected to succeed Rutland as president, effective July 1, 2013.
-A day earlier, the ORU student newspaper had briefly posted an erroneous report on its website, mistakenly identifying someone else as the new president.
-Rutland criticized the report at a student assembly and the newspaper's longtime faculty adviser left the school the next day.
+ORU's student newspaper mistakenly named someone else as the new president.

+In 2016, ORU applied for a religious exemption from Title IX, which would permit the university to enforce policies restricting LGBT students' conduct and enrollment in accordance with its religious beliefs.
+It was granted by the Trump administration in 2017.
+As a result of the exemption, Campus Pride listed the university on its 'Absolute Worst Campuses for LGBTQ Youth.'

 In 2018, the university announced that it would retain Wilson as president for 10 years or at least until 2028.
 Under Wilson's presidency, ORU completed a $50 million developmental campaign, which helped construct its Global Learning Center and ONEOK Sports Complex.

-Student enrollment rose from approximately 3,000 in 2008 to over 4,100 in 2019.
+ORU and G12 Vision also announced in 2019 they had reached an agreement over a partnership.
+It was hoped that the agreement would make ORU's theological education more accessible worldwide.
+During Wilson's tenure as President, the university saw not only investment, but consistent expansion each year in enrollment.
+Student enrolment rose from approximately 3,000 in 2008 to over 4,100 in 2019.
+Its computing department also saw significant investment, with the National Science Foundation awarding a $500,000 campus cyber-infrastructure grant, which would dramatically increase network speeds throughout the campus.

-In 2020, the university began its $75 million Impact 2030 campaign, a program focusing on making ORU a "maximum global impact" by 2030.
+In 2019, Whole Leaders for the Whole World campaign was launched by ORU, which included the university began its $75 million Impact 2030 campaign.
+The program focused on making ORU a "maximum global impact" by 2030.
 A component of achieving this global impact will be ORU's goal of educating students from 195 nations.
-Fundraising this campaign is due to span over three years and be divided as such: $60 million for buildings, $10 million for international scholarships in order to enroll at least one student from every country around the world, and $5 million for reconverting the university's current library into the Center for Global Leadership.
+Fundraising this campaign is due to span over three years and be divided as such: $62 million for buildings, $10 million for international scholarships in order to enroll at least one student from every country around the world, and $5 million for reconverting the university's current library into the Centre for Global Leadership.
 The David Green family has promised to match every campaign gift up to $45 million with a 3-to-1 match.
+ORU moved to virtual classes for the remainder of the 2020 spring semester after the outbreak of the COVID-19 pandemic in the United States.
+In fall 2020, students were required to get tested for COVID-19 before moving into the dorms.
+All students and staff were required to wear masks on campus at all times.
+The university also rearranged class schedules in order for the semester to end early.

+In 2022, ORU announced that it has surpassed 5,000 enrolments for the first time in its history.
+Its continued growth under the guidance of Dr. William M. Wilson had seen the university nearly double its student head count in just over a decade.